cylc/cylc-doc/src/7-to-8/major-changes/compatibility-mode.rst

            {% endif %}

-Note this logic (and the ``CYLC_VERSION`` Jinja2 variable) is executed locally prior to parsing the workflow configuration.
+Note this logic (and the ``CYLC_VERSION`` Jinja2 variable) is executed locally prior to Cylc parsing the workflow configuration.

 .. _compat.eg.custom_remote_install: